CONTENTS

 Admission: Adults 500 yen/Children free

-This palatial structure makes for a great part of the autumn scenery, but it has its own history, too.
-Some even call it one of Japan's top 3 castles (alongside Kumamoto Castle, and Osaka Castle)!
-The first iteration of the castle was built by the Imagawa clan in the early 1500s, and was supposedly the birthplace of legendary figure Oda Nobunaga, before being subsequently abandoned (just decades after its construction).
-The next version is how the castle is now remembered, being rebuilt in the early 17th century by the historic Tokugawa Ieyasu, another key player in the shaping of Japan.
-The castle continued on this way, maintained by dozens of isolated renovations, for hundreds of years, before being destroyed during the bombings of World War II.
-Thankfully, much of the structure was rebuilt in the late 50s, leaving us with a gorgeous castle to admire to this day, with history lining the inside.
-(Literally – check out the museum indoors!)
+This palatial structure makes for a great part of the autumn scenery, but Nagoya Castle has its own history worth taking note of.
+Some even call this historic spot one of Japan’s top three castles (alongside Kumamoto Castle, and Osaka Castle)!
+The first iteration of Nagoya Castle was built by the Imagawa clan in the early 1500s, and was supposedly the birthplace of legendary figure Oda Nobunaga, before being quickly abandoned just decades after its construction.
+The next version gave the castle the beautiful architecture we now see today, after being rebuilt in the early 1600s by the historic Tokugawa Ieyasu, another key player in the shaping of Japan.
+The castle continued to stand as a beautiful 17th-century structure in the heart of Nagoya for hundreds of years, maintained and preserved by dozens of isolated renovations, before it was sadly destroyed during the bombings of World War II.
+Thankfully, much of the structure was rebuilt just as before in the late 50s, leaving us with a gorgeous castle to admire to this day, with history plastered on the walls.
+(Literally – check out the museum inside!)

-One thing to look out for behind the crimson leaves is the castle's golden "shachi" (金鯱, kinshachi), rooftop decorations symbolizing a legendary Japanese beast.
-A shachi is a koi fish (or sometimes a dolphin) with the head of a tiger, and they're placed on the roof to act as a talisman against fire!
+One thing to look out for behind the crimson leaves is the castle’s golden “shachi” (金鯱, kinshachi), which are rooftop decorations symbolizing a legendary Japanese beast.
+A shachi is traditionally shaped like a koi fish (or sometimes a dolphin) with the head of a tiger, and they’re placed on the roof to act as a talisman against fire!

-Not to mention Suzuka Circuit, which is just an hour away by train.
-It's the first full-scale standard international racing course in Japan, and host to many Formula 1 races.
-They even have a racing-themed amusement park, perfect for kids of all ages.
-(See more on that in our video! ⇩)
+If you can’t get enough of planes, trains, and automobiles, the famous Formula 1 racetrack Suzuka Circuit is just an hour away by train.
+It’s the first full-scale standard international racing course in Japan, and host to many Formula 1 races, but they also have a racing-themed amusement park perfect for kids of all ages.

 Planning on heading over to Nagoya Castle to see the leaves, and ramble the gardens?
 Or perhaps you’ve already had a great time in Nagoya?
 Let us know about your experience, and show us your pictures, on twitter, instagram, and facebook!